 Please do report issues and join the discussions.
 I want this thing to work and offer the best balance of gentle nudging users to sponsor (without being obnoxious) and being easy to integrate in your projects.

-You can test the experience by installing the latest ThisAssembly beta (meta) package.
-Since it includes a bunch of individual packages, you’ll get a lot of thank you 💟:
+You can test the experience by installing any of the latest ThisAssembly packages or NuGetizer.
+If you are sponsoring Devlooped, you’d get a couple thank you 💟:

 Now, it’s time for me to go back to doing what I like most: hacking on more oss stuff.